-Dr. Amanda Rey, ophthalmologist at ICR Retina Department, has been awarded the prize to the best video communication at the 47th Congress of Catalan Society of Ophthalmology for a video under the name Intraoperative optical coherence tomography in vitreoretinal surgery created in conjunction with Dr. Ignasi Jürgens, medical director at del ICR and Dr. Agnieszka Dyrda, ophthalmologist at ICR Retina Department.
+Dr. Amanda Rey, member of the Department of Retina and Cataracts of the Catalan Institute of Retina, has won the award for best video communication during the 47th Congress of the Catalan Ophthalmology Society.
+The video, titled Intraoperative Optical Coherence Tomography in vitreoretinal surgery, was made in collaboration with Dr. Ignasi Jürgens, medical director of ICR and Dr. Agnieszka Dyrda, ophthalmologist at ICR Retina Department.

-The video awarded the prize to the best video communication revolves on the use of intraoperative OCT
+The award-winning video deals with the use of intraoperative OCT

 During the presentation, several cases of patients who had undergone surgeries for cataracts and retinal diseases (macular hole, epiretinal membrane, retinal detachment, proliferative diabetic retinopathy, myopic macular retinoschisis and intraocular lens luxation) in our center with the use of RESCAN 700, a OCT-guided (optical coherence tomography) intraoperative microscope.